is a Nintendo Entertainment System

 - Character Select Forcing: Certain body types have incredibly useful/important abilities.

 - Defeat Means Friendship: Harvest Moon and Flint lose interest in killing you after you defeat them and become your allies.
-No such luck with Titania, Ice Dragon, or the Joker.
+No such luck with Titania, Ice Dragon, or the Joker, and even then neither Harvest Moon nor Flint make any additional appearances in the game.

 - Difficulty Spike: One level has you navigate a place filled with cacti by jumping on flowers that open and shut.
 One mis-step or mis-jump lands you in Cacti that causes massive damage.
 If you don't have access to a flying character, this is beyond Nintendo Hard.